dave-hudson/c8/doc/c8_natural_operator_mueq.md

 auto operator *=(const natural &v) -> natural &;
 ```

-Multiplies the value of this object (left hand side of the operator) by `v` (right hand side of the operator).
+Multiplies the value of this object (left hand side of the operator) by the value of `v` (right hand side of the operator).

 ### Return Value ###